-- The Denied Boarding Regulation (Regulation 261/2004 EC) (the 'Regulation') applies to passengers departing from an airport within the EU, whatever the airline is.
+- The Denied Boarding Regulation (Regulation 261/2004 EC) (the 'Regulation') applies to passengers departing from an airport within the UK or EU, whatever the airline is.

-- The Regulation also applies to passengers departing from an airport outside the EU for an airport within the EU, if the airline is based in an EU state.
+- The Regulation also applies to passengers departing from an airport outside the EU for an airport within the UK or EU, if the airline is based in an EU state.

 If a flight is cancelled, the airline must offer you the option of being reimbursed or rerouted (either on the next available flight or on an agreed date), and must also provide you with meals and telephone calls.